 As a leader in superior electrical products, PSI Control Solutions is wholly dedicated to ensuring your business receives only the absolute best to meet your needs.
 We strive to bring you custom power solutions to ensure your business is never left in the dark.

 Contact us to learn more about our manual transfer switches, automatic transfer switches, and other services—(704) 594-4107.

-Without a transfer switch, you must manually hook your generator to the equipment you wish to power, which is time consuming, inefficient, and unsafe.
-A transfer switch automates the entire process, granting you access to power in predetermined circuits (emergency power, critical equipment, etc) by the use of either a switch in manual switch, or the process can occur instantly with an automatic switch.
+Without a transfer switch, you must manually hook your generator to the equipment you wish to power, which is time-consuming, inefficient, and unsafe.
+A transfer switch automates the entire process, granting you access to power in predetermined circuits (emergency power, critical equipment, etc.) by the use of either a switch in the manual switch or the process can occur instantly with an automatic switch.

 How Do Transfer Switches Work?

 How exactly your transfer switch operates differs slightly depending on whether you are using an automatic or manual transfer switch.

 A manual transfer switch operates by isolating determined circuits you want to be powered in the event of an outage.
 These circuits are isolated using a “make and break” system that when operated, swaps your grid power for generator power.
 By applying this make/break system, you avoid currents and ACRs that can occur without the break, making a transfer switch exceptionally safe in addition to much faster than operating a generator without the switch.
 Each connected circuit (which is chosen at the time of installation) is protected individually with surge protectors that comes as a part of your manual transfer switch product.